juniorsundarCasual/TGT/vault/volume-3.chapter-181.md

 Marek paused once he finished the anecdote and said, "But I am surprised that you aren't offended or repulsed by my expression of affection towards you."

-"Why should I be offended, more importantly, why should you feel anxious about it either ways?"
+"Why should I be offended, more importantly, why should you feel anxious about it either way?"
 Al retorted.
 "You are in a position where you dictate the rules!
 To hell with what other people think, they're all hypocrites."

 "Are you trying to make me feel better?"
 Marek smiled.

-"You think your love for another man is unnatural and deviant?
+"You think your love for another man is unnatural and abnormal?
 What of all the people who wouldn't think twice before laying with other species?
 Is that not unnatural?"
 Al reasoned.
 "Your affection is pure.
 You didn't force yourself on anyone nor did you pressure anyone, you were considerate the entire time."

 "The way you rejected me earlier, I get the feeling that you've been in a relationship with another man before?"
 Marek probed.

 Al nodded, "Of course!
 You should know that my cultivation urges me to try and learn new things.
-I have experimented with a man before.
+I have experimented with a man.
 It was pleasant, I won't deny it."

 "I am envious of the man who you shared that experience with," Marek said with a wry and dismayed expression.

 "Don't be so dramatic.
 It was just physical," Al shot back.
-"I know you're looking for something more substantial."
+"I know that you're looking for something more substantial."

 The ambience in the room turned brighter at this point as both sides lowered their guards against each other.